D. Babu Paul: Career

-He continued to maintain good relationships with Chief Ministers of Kerala including Pinrayi Vijayan and Oommen Chandy.
+He continued to maintain good relationships with Chief Ministers of Kerala including Pinarayi Vijayan and Oommen Chandy.
 “Only a handful of civil servants had made a mark in the administrative circle.
 Among them, only a few had excelled both as an administrator and literary figure.
 Babu Paul was one of them.
 His hallmark was that he approached everything with an inquisitive mind.
 He never behaved as though he knew everything under the sun.
-For aspiring civil servants and those who are in service now, his life is worthy of emulation" Pinrayi stated during a commemoration function.
+For aspiring civil servants and those who are in service now, his life is worthy of emulation" Pinarayi stated during a commemoration function.

 Books and writings

 Babu Paul published his first book at the age of 19.
 The book Oru Yathrayude Ormakal was written in memory of his trip to Europe to participate in the International Students' Conference.
 His Autobiographical Service story "Katha Ithuvare" was published in 2001.
 He is the writer of the first Malayalam Bible Dictionary Veda Sabda Rathnakaran.
 He also wrote - A Queen's Story: Five Centuries of Cochin Port.
 He has written various other English and Malayalam books.

 A list of books authored by him includes: